MSc Policy ResearchFind a programme

 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to a five per cent increase in fees each year.
 Find out more about tuition fees.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.

 The Faculty of Social Sciences and Law has an allocation of 1+3 and +3 ESRC scholarships.

 Further information on funding for prospective UK, EU and international postgraduate students.

 The programme is delivered through a combination of intensive block teaching and weekly delivery so as to be most accessible to postgraduate students, busy policy professionals and practitioners.
 The delivery of units on the programme is designed to allow students to accumulate credits flexibly and organise the patterns of attendance to suit their own needs and circumstances.

-The structure for the MSc and PG Diploma consists of four core units and two optional units.
+The MSc and PG Diploma consist of four core units and two optional units.
 A dissertation of 10-15,000 words is required for the MSc.
-The PG Certificate is awarded for the successful completion of three units (two of which must be mandatory units).
+The PG Certificate is awarded to students who successfully complete three units, two of which must be mandatory units.

 - Philosophy and Research Design in the Social Sciences

 - Introduction to Quantitative Research Methods in the Social Sciences